 The library houses a vast array of works: geographical, philosophical, historical, military, religious, arts and many others.
 Because the library is a non-lending library, the staff of IHSF may conduct research as requested.
 Contact us at email@example.com for further information.

 The publishing department can assist you with your publishing needs.
 Also, several publications are offered for sale to the public.
 Contact us at firstname.lastname@example.org for further information.

-In addition to maintaining and cataloging its vast array of historical records, IHSF also provides Photo Restoration Services, Film Transfer Services and has a complete micrographics lab capable of producing 35mm and 16mm microfilm and microfiche (see Micrographic Services.)
+In addition to maintaining and cataloging its vast array of historical records, IHSF also provides Photo Restoration Services and Film Transfer Services.

 Various IHSF collections may be lent to bona fide museums.
 Contact us at email@example.com for further information.